 To solve the challenge, a Service-Oriented Architecture (SOA) approach was used in which applications were broken down into specific functional components or “services” that could be remotely accessed on computers or the web and updated independently.
 The services were independent of the vendors that implemented them and of the clients that used them.
 Standardized functionality or services were offered by distributed networked computers (servers) and accessed through standardized protocols and Application Program Interfaces (APIs).

-GuardKnox has pioneered a patented approach for vehicle networks that uses the SOA methodology to enable any ECU, Domain Controller or Gateway to serve as a vehicle-wide computing platform.
+GuardKnox has pioneered a patented approach that uses SOA to enable Domain Controllers, or Gateways to serve as a consolidated computing platform.

 It also includes a special partition that implements the functionality of the GuardKnox Communication Lockdown™ mechanism that acts as a safeguard securing the entire vehicular computer network.